George-lewis/JSpotify/README.md

+## Notice

+I'm not sure as of when, but _Spotify removed the local API_, and so unfortunately it's impossible to make JSpotify work in the original way.
+I looked into it a little, and it seems that they control the clients remotely through an online API.
+All this to say, JSpotify is now defunct.
+I will leave the repository up, but know that it no longer works.

 # JSpotify
 A simple wrapper for the Spotify local api.
 This library allows easy integration with the Spotify desktop client.